Skip to content

 };

-Pitfall warning: If you write x_ = x_ in a member function without adding this->, some compilers might not issue a warning—it will assume both x_ refer to the parameter itself, turning the assignment into "assigning a value to itself."
-A safer approach is to add a consistent suffix or prefix to member variables (such as x_ or m_x) to avoid naming conflicts entirely.
+Warning: If you write baudrate = baudrate; in a member function without adding this->, some compilers might not issue a warning—it will assume both baudrate references refer to the parameter itself, making the assignment a "self-assignment."
+A safer approach is to add a uniform suffix or prefix to member variables (like _baudrate or m_baudrate) to fundamentally avoid naming conflicts.

-The second scenario is returning *this—which is the foundation of method chaining, and we will focus on this next.
+The second scenario is returning *this—this is precisely the foundation of method chaining, which we will focus on next.

 The Relationship Between const Member Functions and this

-Before diving into method chaining, we must clarify the relationship between const member functions and this, because this is a pitfall where beginners frequently stumble.
-When we declare a const member function, the compiler internally changes the type of this from Point* const to const Point* const—not only is the pointer itself immutable, but the object it points to is also immutable.
-So if we try to modify a member variable inside a const member function, the compiler will directly report an error.
+Before discussing method chaining, we must clarify the relationship between const member functions and this, as this is a pitfall where beginners often stumble.
+When we declare a const member function, the compiler internally changes the type of this from ClassName* const to const ClassName* const—not only is the pointer itself immutable, but the object it points to is also immutable.
+Therefore, if you try to modify a member variable inside a const member function, the compiler will directly report an error.

-This leads to a very important consequence: a const object can only call const member functions.
-If we pass an object to a function via a const reference, we can only call methods marked with const on it:
+This leads to a very important consequence: const objects can only call const member functions.
+If you pass an object to a function via a const reference, you can only call methods marked with const on it:

 cpp